Probing Left-handed Heavy Neutral Leptons in the Vector Scotogenic Model

 Henceforth, we are going to consider the special case of $M_{V^1}= M_{V^2}\equiv M_{V^0}$.
 This special case is motivated by the results obtained in reference \cite{vector_dm}.
 In addition, we define the quantity $\Delta M= M_{V^+}-M_{V^0}$.
 Due to the vector doublet quantum numbers and Lorentz invariance, it is not possible to link directly the new vector field to the SM fermions.
 However, if we introduce an exotic left-handed neutrino which is singlet of the SM, we can write the following interaction term:

 with

-In Eq.~\ref{LVNL}, $N_L$ stand for a left-handed Majorana fermion with definite mass $M_N$, which acts as a portal between the vector doublet and SM leptons.
+In Eq.~\ref{LVNL}, $N_L$ stands for a left-handed Majorana fermion with definite mass $M_N$, which acts as a portal between the vector doublet and SM leptons.
 If we define $N_L$ as $Z_2$ odd, the accidental symmetry is respected, and this new fermion can also be a DM candidate, depending if it's lighter than the vector candidate.
-This kind of interactions have been also studied with two \cite{masses_and_mixings} and three \cite{dong2021} HNLs.
-For simplicity, we will work with just one HNL.
-In order to keep track of the model variants, we will refer to the model treated in this work as VDM1N.
+The addition of a new fermion state allows the generation of radiative neutrino masses (see Figure \ref{neutrinomass}).
+The necessary conditions for reproducing the neutrino mixing matrix have been studied with two \cite{masses_and_mixings} and three \cite{dong2021} HNLs.
+Since the scope of the present work is focused on determining the detection prospects of the model at the LHC, we will work with just one HNL.
+This simplifying assumption allows us to explore different values of the $\beta$ couplings without concerning about neutrino mass generation, because it is always possible to attribute the neutrino mass generation to extra HNLs with masses beyond LHC sensitivity.
+Due to the similarities between the scotogenic model proposed by Ma in reference \cite{Ma:2006km} and our construction, we will refer to the model treated in this work as the Vector Scotogenic Model.